whaleygeek/pyenergenie/README.md

 You can also turn switches on MiHome Adaptor Plus on and off.

-There is some rudimentary initial support for the legacy green-button switch devices ENER002.
+There is support for the legacy green-button switch devices ENER002, but it is not yet fully tested, and not integrated into the main application flow yet.

 I've tried to make this a 'zero install' and 'zero configuration' experience.
 In theory (at least) you should be able to download the zip or git-clone,